dmbarbour/glas/docs/GlasApps.md

 Not every application should be trusted with full access to FFI, shared state, and other sensitive resources.
 This is true within a curated community configuration, and even more true with external scripts of ambiguous provenance.
 What can be done?

 A configuration can describe who the user trusts and in which roles, or how to find this information.
 We can build a cache of signed manifests and public keys, e.g. by searching `".glas/"` subfolders when loading sources.
-Each signature can scope trust to ad hoc 'roles' like 'filesystem/\*' or 'filesystem/appdata'.
-A program that uses FFI, thus requiring full trust, can include annotations indicating which operations may be safely called from a client trusted only with 'filesystem/\*'.
+Each signature can scope trust to ad hoc roles like 'filesystem/\*' or 'filesystem/appdata'.
+A function that uses FFI, thus requiring full trust, can include annotations indicating which operations may be safely called from a client trusted only with 'filesystem/\*'.

 Instead of a binary decision for the entire application, I propose to track fine-grained trust for individual definitions.
 Before running an application, we can analyze call graphs to ensure sensitive resources are accessed only from code with a suitable level of trust.
 If there are any issues, we can warn users then let them abort the application, temporarily extend trust, or run in a degraded mode where transactions that would violate security policies are blocked.

+An application that anticipates running without user trust should voluntarily sandbox itself, relying on trusted shared libraries or adapters.
+Of course, it is also feasible for users to manually restrict an application via staged computing.
+That would mostly be the prerogative of power users, but even regular users may know of a few standard sandboxes they can easily apply.

+## Composing Applications

+Compared to the conventional 'main' procedure, composition of individual transactional methods such as 'start', 'step', 'http', 'rpc', and 'gui' is much simpler.
+We can start all components, fork steps, route RPC requests, route or compose GUI views, etc..
+Algebraic effects further support composition: the application can restrict or redirect effects used by components.
+My vision for glas systems calls for convenient composition of applications, both for [notebook apps](GlasNotebooks.md) and sandboxing purposes.

+To compose applications, we must first reference applications.
+One option is to reference applications by filename or URL, loading them redundantly into the namespace.
+However, more efficient composition is possible by presenting applications alongside shared libraries, i.e. such that '%env.app.foo.step' is as easily accessed as '%env.lib.math.cosine' when developing applications.
+Thus, convenient composition of applications influences layout of the user's configuration namespace.

+*Note:* Application 'settings' are runtime specific and not inherently composable.
+Developers may need to manually override individual settings that lack a natural composition.